Conformally covariant boundary correlation functions with a quantum group: Introduction

 \subsection{Organization of this article}

-In Section \ref{sec: q stuff}, we introduce notation, fix conventions, and prove auxiliary results about $q$-combinatorics, the quantum group $\Uqsltwo$, its representations, and their tensor products.
-The main part of this article is Sections \ref{sec: various integral functions} and \ref{sec: FW correspondence}.
-We have divided the material as follows.
-Section \ref{sec: various integral functions} contains definitions and properties of functions that are used in defining and studying the correspondence.
+In Section~\ref{sec: q stuff}, we introduce notation, fix conventions, and prove auxiliary results about $q$-combinatorics, the quantum group $\Uqsltwo$, its representations, and their tensor products.
+Section~\ref{sec: various integral functions} contains definitions and properties of functions that are used in defining and studying the correspondence.
 This part does not use the quantum group in any way --- only some $q$-combinatorial lemmas are used.
-Section \ref{sec: FW correspondence} starts with the definition of the correspondence, and proceeds with the proofs of the properties stated in the main theorems in the order that we have found the most straightforward.
-It concludes with the precise statement of the main result, Theorems \ref{thm: SCCG correspondence non-hwv} and \ref{thm: SCCG correspondence hwv}.
-Finally, in Section~\ref{sec: further properties}, we treat two further properties: a generalization of the asymptotics statement and a hidden manifestation of the periodicity of the domain boundary.
+Section~\ref{sec: FW correspondence} begins with the definition of the correspondence, and proceeds with the proofs of the properties stated in the main theorems in the order that we have found the most straightforward.
+It concludes with the precise statement of the main result, Theorems~\ref{thm: SCCG correspondence non-hwv} and \ref{thm: SCCG correspondence hwv}.
+In Section~\ref{sec: further properties}, we treat two further properties: a generalization of the asymptotics statement and a hidden manifestation of the periodicity of the domain boundary.
+From the main text, we postpone some necessary but routine contour manipulation arguments to Appendix~\ref{app: contour manipulations}, and the lengthy proof of a lemma about differential operators to Appendix~\ref{app: exact form lemma}.
+Finally, in Appendix~\ref{app: alternative conventions}, we give formulations of our main results with alternative conventions, which may occasionally appear more natural.